howarewoo/Personal-Crypto/README.md

 3. Open the extension popup.
 4. Click the "Add Account" menu option.
 5. Search for a supported account type.
 6. Select your crypto account type and fill in the information.
-(Make sure that this Account Name matches the Personal Captial account name.)
+(Make sure that this Account Name matches the Personal Capital account name.)
 7. Click Create.
 (Correct any validation issues and try again.)
 8. Refresh your Personal Capital browser tab

-Your account holdings will be automattically added to your Personal Capital manual account.
+Your account holdings will be automatically added to your Personal Capital manual account.
 It make take a bit to display on the site.
 You can check the browser console to see what has been updated by pressing ```F12```.

 ## Disclaimer